JakeMoralez/FlectoneWeb/pulse/en/docs/message/chat/index.md

 ### `priority`

-Chat priority, used for selection when multiple chats have the same `trigger`.
+Chat priority, used for selection when mulinfole chats have the same `trigger`.
 The chat with the higher priority is chosen

-::: tip EXAMPLE CHATS
+::: info EXAMPLE CHATS
 ```yaml
 admin:
   priority: 20